GLP-1 Check — India's GLP-1 Information & Self-Assessment Tool

 Is semaglutide safe for Indians with fatty liver?

 Yes.
 EASO 2025 guidelines specifically recommend GLP-1 receptor agonists for patients with obesity-related metabolic-associated steatohepatitis (MASH/NAFLD).
 Clinical studies show semaglutide reduces hepatic fat content and liver inflammation.
 Fatty liver disease is not a contraindication — it is a qualifying comorbidity that strengthens the case for treatment.
-See fatty liver evidence →
+See clinical evidence →

 Can semaglutide cause pancreatitis?